etalab/geozones/README.rst

 - Different precision output
 - Localized JSON outputs (Output are english only right now)
-- Different outputs formats (Only JSON/GeoJSON is outputted)
 - Translations as distributable JSON (as an alternative to the current PO/MO format)
 - Translations as Python package
 - Model versionning